shubham1o1/Complete_JS_course/3-how-JS-works/README.md

 ## Execution Contexts in Detail (Creation and Execution Phases and Hoisting):

 - Execution context object contains three properties:
-  - Variable Objects(VO): Function arguments, Inner Variable Declaration, Function Declaration
+  - **Variable Objects(VO)**: Function arguments, Inner Variable Declaration, Function Declaration
-  - Scope Chain: Current Variable Objects as well as the VO of all its parents
+  - **Scope Chain**: Current Variable Objects as well as the VO of all its parents
-  - "this" variable
+  - **"this"** variable
 - The execution context in detail:
-  - When function is call new execution object is placed on top of the execution stack in two phases:
+  - When function is called, new execution object is placed on top of the execution stack in two phases:
   - Creation Phase:
     - Creation of Variable Object (VO)
     - Creation of the scope chain
-    - Determine value of the this variable
+    - Determine value of the `this` variable
   - Execution Phase
     - The code of the function that generated the current execution context is ran line by line.